Trump ally Thomas Barrack arrested and charged with acting as foreign agent

 Longtime Trump confidant Thomas Barrack has been arrested in Los Angeles and charged with acting as a foreign agent of the United Arab Emirates, the Department of Justice has announced.

-In addition, Mr Barrack has been charged with obstruction of justice and making false statements to federal law enforcement.
+In addition, Mr Barrack has been charged with obstruction of justice and making false statements to federal law enforcement at an FBI interview in June 2019.

+Mr Barrack, the 74-year-old former CEO of Colony Capital, was an informal adviser to Donald Trump’s 2016 presidential campaign, and served as the chairman of Mr Trump’s 2017 inaugural committee.
+Prosecutors say he exploited those connections to advance the UAE’s interests.

+“Barrack is alleged to have abused his access to government officials to illegally advance the interests of foreign governments,” FBI Assistant Director Calvin Shivers said in a statement.
+“The FBI stands in concert with our external partners to ensure all who seek to wield illegal influence are charged for their crimes.”

 Join our new commenting forum